mobizt/ESP-Mail-Client/README.md

   session.login.email = "your Email address";
   session.login.password = "your Email password";

+  // Declare the IMAP_Config object used for user defined IMAP operating options
-  // Define the config class variable for searching or fetching operation and store the messsagess data IMAP_Config config;
+  // and contains the IMAP operating result IMAP_Config config;